Thursday, August 6, 2015

 Tuesday, August 14, 2012

-We purchased tickets for the Duck ride at 3:00 P.M., tickets numbers 00075, 74
+We purchased tickets for the Duck ride at 3:00 P.M., ticket numbers 00075, 74

-Total cost was $43.46.
+Total Cost was $43.46.

 Everyone had their pictures made before boarding the DUCK.